 Abbreviated tutorial

 This abbreviated tutorial provides a minimal version of instructions for people who want to get a “working version” up and running quickly to explore the data for themselves.
 A little background is still needed.
+The tutorial is designed to be run on a machine that has a local terminal, and requires a little bit of familiarity with navigating files in unix, as well as access to a machine that has singularity installed on it.

 Background